ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 This is what it means:

 * the new image effectively represents a _diff_ over the backing image
-* when some data contained in the backing image is written, it is copied into the new image and only modified there
+* when data present only in the backing image is modified by the VM, it is copied into the new image and modified there, while the backing image stays unchanged
 * reading data from the new image that was never written "falls through" to the backing image
-* the backing image stays unchanged

 This is very useful.
 Since the backing image never changes, it can be used as a backing image for multiple other images (e.g. for multiple VMs).
 This allows significant space savings on the host machine if it is running multiple similar machines.
-It also allows us to quickly reset any VM into its original state.
+It also allows us to quickly reset a VM to its original state, with the backing image serving as a snapshot of VM's state from the past.

-Let's create an image backed by the Ubuntu cloud image that we just downloaded:
+Let's create an image backed by the Ubuntu cloud image that we have just downloaded:

 ```
 qemu-img create -F qcow2 -b jammy-server-cloudimg-arm64.img -f qcow2 ubuntu0.img 128G